tobiasrausch/vc/README.md

 zcat qc.tsv.gz | grep ^ME | datamash transpose
 ```

-Instead of parsing the tab-delimited file, you can also upload the JSON file `qc.json.gz` to the [Alfred web application](https://www.gear-genomics.com/alfred/).
+Instead of parsing the tab-delimited file, you can also upload the JSON file `qc.json.gz` to the [Alfred web application](https://www.gear-genomics.com/alfred/) available on [gear-genomics.com](https://www.gear-genomics.com/).

 As you can see from the QC results, the data has been downsampled to 7x coverage to speed up all analyses.